cortex-lab/phy/design/merge-view-dock-stability.md

 - `P1 -> P2` preserves `id(merge_view)` and `id(merge_view.dock)`.
 - Manual Merge to proposition review preserves those identities.
 - Shortcut navigation and reject-and-advance do not hide or recreate the dock.
-- Successful auto-advance updates the existing view; successful manual merges project the result into the same view without advancing, and failed merges leave it unchanged.
+- Successful merges hide the existing view and reveal the Cluster View result;
+  failed merges leave the Merge workspace unchanged.
 - All unrelated dock geometries remain unchanged across proposition switches.
 - Cancel/hide/reopen restores the Merge dock area and docked extent.
 - A floating Merge dock retains its exact position and size.